csc-training/geocomputing_course/materials/parallel_python.md

    * Multi-core: `multiprocessing` and `joblib`
    * Multi-core or multi-node: **`dask`** and `mpi4py`

 If unsure, start with Dask, it is one of the newest, most versatile and easy to use.
 But Dask has many options and alternatives, `multiprocessing` might be easier to learn as first.
+All of the above mentioned spatial libraries use Dask, except `osmnx`, which uses `multiprocessing`.

 :::{admonition} How many cores I can use?
 :class: tip.